-Lead Lights, the stained glass sometimes found in or above doors in older houses, can seem difficult to repair if one of the small sections of coloured glass gets cracked or smashed.
+Lead Lights, the stained glass sometimes found in or above doors and windows in older houses, can seem difficult to repair if one of the small sections of coloured glass gets cracked or smashed.
 In reality, replacing the small panes of glass is a fairly simple, if slightly fiddly, job.

 The main problem you might encounter is finding a local specialist glass supplier who can provide a replacement piece.
 It is worth checking this out before you take out the cracked glass so you know if you need to consider alternative solutions.